 faster than rainfall can replenish them and emitting more climate-warming carbon dioxide than our oceans and forests can absorb.

-23. The 2014 report by scientists at the World Wildlife Fund and the Zoological Society of London concludes that today’s average global rate of consumption would need 1.5 planet Earths to sustain it.
+25. Reports by scientists at the World Wildlife Fund and the Zoological Society of London conclude that today’s average global rate of consumption would need 1.5 planet Earths to sustain it.
 But four planets would be required to sustain today’s US levels of consumption, or 2.5 Earths to match UK consumption levels.
-This results from the materialist and consumerist economics which is common in both the neoliberal capitalist
+This results from the materialist and consumerist economics integral to those two countries but which is common in both the neoliberal capitalist

 and the communist nations.